Huegoxaga/notes/python/tools-and-packages.md

 - `conda update conda` Update conda to the current version
   - `conda update -n base -c defaults conda` update base conda
   - `conda update --all` update all packages in the current env
+  - `conda env update --file local.yml` update based on `yml`
+    - `-- prune` remove installed packages that are not listed in the `yml`
+    - `--name <env_name>` to update a specified environment
 - `conda install <packagename>` Install a package included in Anaconda
-  - `conda install <packagename> --file filename.txt` install packages base on text file info.
+  - `conda install --file filename.txt` install packages base on text file info.
   - `conda install -c <channelname> <packagename>` install a package from a certain channel
 - `conda update <packagename>` Update any installed program
   - `conda update --all` update everything